 Can you travel from Zurich to Interlaken by bus?

 Due in part to the excellent rail network that operates throughout Switzerland, there is no current Zurich – Interlaken bus service.
 Similarly, there is no Zurich Airport to Interlaken bus service at present.

 When it’s time to return from Interlaken to Zurich airport or central Zurich, all of the above transport options are available in reverse.

 Interlaken to Zurich train services operate at the same frequency as those in reverse, ie. departures every 30 minutes.

 When considering how to get from Interlaken to Zurich, you have numerous options to choose from.

 If you want a totally hassle-free trip, you can book a private transfer or join an organised day trip.
-To travel at your own pace, you can rent a car, buy a Swiss Travel Pass or train ticket from Zurich to Interlaken, or board a bus for the scenic journey.
+To travel at your own pace, you can rent a car or buy a Swiss Travel Pass or Zurich to Interlaken train ticket for the scenic journey.

 No matter which option you choose, you are sure to have a great time in Interlaken and the surrounding Jungfrau region.

 Read our full guide to Interlaken and the Jungfrau Region.